How to Raise Confident and Resilient Children (5 Proven Parenting Tips)

 🔹 Next time you face a challenge, say your thoughts out loud:

-This helps them see resilience in action and builds their own confidence.
+This helps them see resilience in action and builds their own confidence and is one of the most powerful positive parenting strategies.

 💡 Want to encourage positive habits?
 Read: 5 Parenting Lessons That Make Life Easier